endeavoursc/ff-overlay-scrollbars-win10/README.md

 Place the three `userChrome.*` files in a `/chrome` directory [inside your Firefox profile](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data).
 If you already have a `userChrome.css` file, you may instead add the contents of the file here anywhere in your existing file.

+**Since version 69, you also need to set *toolkit.legacyUserProfileCustomizations.stylesheets* to *true* in the *about:config* settings.

 To uninstall, remove the three files.
 If you have other content in the `userChrome.css` file you can remove just the part that you added during installation.

 ## Updating .js file